Dorothy Kamenshek: Education

 In 1958, Kamenshek received a degree in physical therapy from Marquette University in Milwaukee.
 She returned to Ohio to serve as a physical therapist in Hamilton County and later moved to Los Angeles to perform the same work at the Los Angeles Crippled Children's Services Department.
 In 1964, she was promoted to supervisor of physical and occupational therapy for Los Angeles County Children's Services, and later to chief of therapy services, the position she held when she retired in 1980.

 Legacy

 After her retirement, Kamenshek was honored by Los Angeles County with the Outstanding Management Award (1980).
 She is part of the AAGPBL permanent display, opened in 1988 at the Baseball Hall of Fame and Museum at Cooperstown, New York.

 The 1992 film A League of Their Own introduced a new generation to the history of women's baseball.
 Geena Davis played Dottie Hinson, the best ballplayer in the league, a character loosely based on Kamenshek.

 In 1999, Sports Illustrated for Women selected Kamenshek as the 100th-greatest female athlete of the 20th century.

-She was inducted into the National Women's Baseball Hall of Fame in 2013.

 Death

 Kamenshek died on May 17, 2010, at the age of 84.
 She was buried at Forest Lawn Cemetery in Cathedral City, California.
-Her spouse and fellow Hall of Fame member, Margaret Wenzell, was buried next to her in 2014.
+Her spouse and fellow AAGPBL player Margaret Wenzell, was buried next to her in 2014.